architdate/PKHeX-Auto-Legality-Mod/README.md

 - Legality for all legendary Pokemon from all generations
 - Auto Legality support for all Pokemon in all generations except Colosseum and XD
 - Mystery Gift Legality based on `mgdb` database provided
+- Supports HaX easter egg in PKHeX
+- Supports error handling for -Mega and -Busted pokemon (All megas and mimikyu)

 ## Known Issues

 - Issues with legalizing Shiny Groudon and Shiny Kyogre.
 This is because of PID mismatches in Gen 4 Games.
 (Its being resolved)
-- No proper error handling for -Mega or -Busted forms.
-(This should be added in the next commit)
+- ~~No proper error handling for -Mega or -Busted forms.
+(This should be added in the next commit)~~ [RESOLVED]

 (Requires a C# IDE such as Visual Studio 17 or Mono Develop)